Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents

 Management of the Treatment-Experienced Patient

-Virologic suppression: A confirmed HIV RNA level below the limit of assay detection (e.g., <48 copies/mL).
+Virologic suppression: A confirmed HIV RNA level below the LLOD of available assays

-Incomplete virologic response: Two consecutive plasma HIV RNA levels >200 copies/mL after 24 weeks on an ARV regimen.
-Baseline HIV RNA may affect the time course of response, and some regimens will take longer than others to suppress HIV RNA levels.
+Incomplete virologic response: Two consecutive plasma HIV RNA levels ≥200 copies/mL after 24 weeks on an ARV regimen in a patient who has not yet had documented virologic suppression on this regimen.
+A patient’s baseline HIV RNA level may affect the time course of response, and some regimens will take longer than others to suppress HIV RNA levels.

-Virologic rebound: Confirmed detectable HIV RNA (to >200 copies/mL) after virologic suppression.
+Virologic rebound: Confirmed HIV RNA ≥200 copies/mL after virologic suppression

 Causes of Virologic Failure

-- suboptimal pharmacokinetics (variable absorption, metabolism, or, theoretically, penetration into reservoirs)
+- Suboptimal pharmacokinetics (variable absorption, metabolism, or possibly penetration into reservoirs)